-Acting on its mandate to ensure that rates for phone calls are just, reasonable and fair for all Americans, the FCC is working to rein in the excessive rates and egregious fees on phone calls paid by some of society's most vulnerable: people trying to stay in touch with loved ones serving time in jail or prison.
+Acting on its mandate to ensure that rates for interstate and international phone calls are just and reasonable for all Americans, the FCC is working to rein in the excessive rates and egregious fees on those phone calls paid by some of society's most vulnerable people: families trying to stay in touch with loved ones serving time in jail or prison.

 In most cases, inmates' telephone calling options are limited to one or more of the following calling types: collect, debit account or pre-paid account.
-Also, incarcerated persons typically may not choose their long distance service provider.
-These factors, combined with unrestricted long-distance rates, often result in unreasonably high phone bills for inmates' families.
+Also, incarcerated persons typically cannot choose their calling provider.
+These factors, combined with unrestricted rates, have often resulted in unreasonably high phone bills for inmates' families.

-New rate caps for interstate calls from prisons
+Rate caps for interstate calls from prisons and jails

-Moreover, no inmate calling service provider may block a collect call solely because it lacks a prior billing relationship with the called party's telephone provider unless the provider also offers debit, pre-paid or pre-paid collect calling options.
+No inmate calling service provider may block a collect call solely because it lacks a prior billing relationship with the called party's telephone provider unless the provider also offers debit, pre-paid or pre-paid collect calling options

 Filing a complaint